How To Roast Vegetables: Christmas Edition

 With the festive season around the corner and some of the most scrumptious vegetables in season, it’s the perfect time of year to serve up a delicious wintery meal.

 This time of year is all about family and friends.
 We want to spend time with those who mean the most to us and eat great food whilst drinking some festive tipples.
-This guide is here to help you spend more time chatting and less time cooking but with no compromise on flavours.

 RED CABBAGE & SPROUTS